reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   - run only the test(s) you are interested in (add ``if false; then`` ... ``fi`` in the source)
   - leave the tests running overnight.

-  If you have ideas to improve it, we are listening.
+  If you have any ideas on how to improve the tests, we are listening.

 To avoid committing (large) reference screenshots or log files, a lot of expected test results are stored as MD5 sums.
 That's a bit rigid,